An all-in-one guide for one of the fastest growing trends in fitness

 Plate with a sad face drawn on

 Lastly, you may choose to follow even longer periods of fasting.
-Fasting for an entire day has enormous benefits, such as building up your willpower when those hunger pains inevitably hit.
+Fasting for an entire 25 hour+ period has enormous benefits, such as building up your willpower when those hunger pains inevitably hit.

-The longer you fast, the more benefits you may see.
+The longer you fast, the more benefits you may see up to a point (We all need to eat eventually).
 However, this may increase the risk of complications and shouldn’t be done without supervision.
 Additionally, you should drastically cut back on exercise and *hydrate* while you are fasting.
 Drinking enough water will help keep the hunger pains away while assisting in removing toxins from your body.

 Fasting can be done on the same day each week, one day a month, alternating days, or whatever you choose to do.